(951) 249-7022

 Post-judgment Collection Motions

 Likewise, if the terms of a judgment require an equalization payment (a payment from one spouse to the other to equalize the division of assets and debts) and the spouse required to make the payment fails to do so, a collection action may be initiated by filing a motion.
 There are various mechanisms to ensure payment, which include levying bank accounts and attaching (placing a lien) on property.
 Collecting on child and spousal support obligations can be extremely complex.
-There are many nuances to these collection cases, and in many cases our attorneys can help on a contingent fee basis.
-For more information about collection matters, click here.
+There are many nuances to these collection cases, and in many cases our attorneys can potentially help on a contingent fee basis (which means no up-front cost to you).

 Judgment or Marital Settlement Agreement Interpretation Proceedings